EXObackground

 Christmas Snowglobe

 LEGO Ideas submission.
 This is a bit shameful.
-A hard lesson on how you should never ever assume something.
+A hard lesson on how I shouldn’t hurry into an idea without researching the concept beforehand and simply assume the little details come after the fact.
 About a week after posting the model I came to the realisation snow globes don’t use water, but a mixure of water, antifreeze, and glycerol.
 A childsafe fluid was pretty much required to build this.
 It’s basically a small brick compatible water bottle you can fill up yourself.
 Yes you could’ve built the whole model, nothing would’ve been pre-assembled.
 It did require 3 or 4 new molds though.

 2021